baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 multi-user.target
 ```

-Note that at this point the X Server will stil be running.
+Note that at this point the X Server will still be running.
 You can see this via the command `ps -aux | grep X`.
 You need to reboot the RPi and then you will nolong have X Window running.